linjing-lab/sorting-algorithms/README.md

 - sortingx-1.1.2 is the first stable version that has a return value and extends the iterable data types.
 - sortingx-1.1.3 is the version that complete the typing of local variables and align with `sorted()` usage method.
 - sortingx-1.2.0 is the end version of sorting series, which optimize the kernel of generate.
+- sortingx-1.2.1 is the portable version that comparison is faster than ever, the generate is more portable.

 ## LICENSE